My AI Journey: A Timeline of Tinkering, Models, and Machines

 In July 2023, ai_assistant was born.
 For context: Claude Code didn't exist.
 Cursor was just getting started.
 Codex was an API, not a CLI.
 There was no "AI coding agent" category yet.
 I was building something that wouldn't have a name for another year.

-At first it was a hodgepodge of all my AI ReAct-based tooling — a documentation summariser, a web browser, a code generator.
+At first it was a hodgepodge of all my AI ReAct-based tooling: a documentation summariser, a web browser, and a code generator.
 But it grew fast.

 Most of the code was eventually abstracted into separate repositories: